 According to him, there really is gold to be mined.
 “I find some every time I go out on the creek,” he tells us.

 And tasting owner Susan Wiren’s chocolate chip cookies are as good as gold to us.
 The delicious cookies ensure our return to Chicken some day.
 They’re that good.

 Back in the truck, the journey continues along the Top of the World (now Taylor) Highway.
 Here the land shows signs of damage from a forest fire.
 The Taylor Complex Fire of 2004 burned 13 million acres of trees.
 But it’s not all devastation.
 The fire created habitat for willow and birch trees plus huge displays of fireweed.

 Top of the World Highway is also part of the Klondike Loop.
-Alaska Highway travelers who take the side trip up the Klondike Highway from Whitehorse to Dawson City, returning back to the Alaska Highway via Top of the World Highway, experience road trip adventure at its very best.
+Alaska Highway travelers who take the side trip—like we did—up the Klondike Highway from Whitehorse to Dawson City, returning back to the Alaska Highway via Top of the World Highway, experience road trip adventure at its very best.

 So what did we think of Top of the World Highway?
 It’s beautiful, even in the rain, offering a chance to drive through remote areas of the Yukon Territory and Alaska.

 The road is not as narrow or treacherous as we had expected, but I wouldn’t want to be driving it in a large RV.
 And, unfortunately, the improvements being made are taking some of the adventure away.

 But, then again, how adventurous can a road be if tour buses are driving it?
 Alan and I suspect that the true adventure is driving the spur road to Eagle, which is definitely on our list for next time.

 Don’t forget to subscribe to subscribe to the Road Trip Newsletter!